Mulch Matters | Protect and Prepare for the Next Growing Season

 In addition to protecting plants during winter months and deterring next season’s weeds, mulch retains moisture in the soil and enriches it as it breaks down.
 There are several different ways to go when adding mulch to your garden.
 You can buy either natural or artificial mulch, or use materials that are already available in your yard.

 If your property has mature trees, there’s little point in mulching before the leaves have fallen.
 Any mulch you buy will be covered up, and besides, with all of the organic material raining down it’s both practical and environmentally sound to use what you have.
 Don’t bag it and your landfill will thank you; don’t burn it and your neighbors will thank you.
-Leaves are a natural mulch that can both protect your plants and amend your soil—they are full of nutrients such as potassium, carbon, and phosphorous—and if you have heavy clay soil, they will help to lighten it over time.
+Forestry mulching that can both protect your plants and amend your soil—leaves are full of nutrients such as potassium, carbon, and phosphorous—and if you have heavy clay soil, they will help to lighten it over time.

 As we all know, leaves will blow around in dry blustery weather, while in wet weather whole leaves can compact into a mat and prevent rain from penetrating, so it’s important to shred them before adding to your garden.
 One of the easiest ways to do this while also cleaning up your yard is to mow the fallen leaves.
 This works best with a limited amount of material, as heavy leaf fall will overwhelm most mowers.
 For bigger jobs, a leaf vacuum is invaluable.
 It looks like a push mower, but the blades shred the leaves into a large capacity bag.
 There are also vacuum attachments for ride-on mowers.